 1. Lending money.
 Putting about $25 dollars per month into Prosper.com.
 If you haven’t heard of prosper, it is basically an online moneylending platform.
 It links borrowers and lenders who want to either borrow or lend money.
 I’ve been able to get the account up to $950 which is better than the $600 where it was late last year.

 2. Buying stock.
-I’ve been buying about $200 bucks worth of stock monthly using Stockpile.
-(They offer dollar trades!)
+I’ve been buying about $200 bucks worth of stock monthly.
 I’ve been acquiring shares in three companies: Disney, Microsoft, and Coca Cola.
 I like these companies because they all pay dividends, have shown good historical growth, and are in favor by consumers.
-The brilliant thing about Stockpile is that you can buy shares for as little as $5 bucks, which is great because I’ve been cash constrained over the past couple of months and can only afford to make small transactions.
-Other brokerage firms aren’t geared towards small time investors so Stockpile has been great for us.

 3. Paying off our most expensive mortgage debt.
 The payments on our first and second mortgages are $2,546.61 and $587.34 respectively.
 We’ve budgeted $3,500 per month to pay these, which leaves $366.05 extra.
 We recently allocated the extra money towards our second mortgage which is more expensive than the first one (4.25% vs. 7.5%).
 It is generally good practice to pay off your priciest debt first and it’s great to watch the mortgage get ratcheted down.